Zendesk Connector Localize Images

 The basic approach works like this:

-It’s important to use this feature if you want localized images because it is not recommend that you make any edits to the localized content in Zendesk when Smartling is being used to translate the content.
+It’s important to use this feature if you want localized images because it is not recommended that you make any edits to the localized content in Zendesk when Smartling is being used to translate the content.
 Any changes made to the localized content directly in Zendesk may be lost whe Smartling updates the localized content updates can be triggered automatically or manually depending on your configuration.
 Smartling will always overwrite the localized content no matter what its state is.
 Using this feature and convention will save you the trouble of needing to manually assign localized images and make sure they will always be used no matter what updates are made to the content translations in Smartling.

 Localized images will have the same re-sizing applied as your source image, so for best results, your localized images should have the same original dimensions as your source image.